≡ Menu

 Clinical signs of this disease include:

 Your pet may be in pain in all legs or simply in one.
-The inflammation and irritation may be present in only one leg or in all four, in the elbow or the hip socket and possibly in the soft tissue as well.
-This is why the survival rates for this condition are not good.
+The inflammation and irritation may be present in only one leg or all four, in the elbow or the hip socket, and possibly in the soft tissue.
+This is why the survival rates for this condition are not reasonable.

-As we mentioned before there are certain giant breed dogs that are predisposed genetically towards this condition.
-There are other known breeds and this type of cancer can be detected in mixed breed dogs too, although the occurrence is rarer.
+As we mentioned before, certain giant breed dogs are genetically predisposed to this condition.
+There are other known breeds, and this type of cancer can also be detected in mixed-breed dogs, although the occurrence is rarer.

 Breeds known to be affected are: